huggingface/datasets/datasets/metashift/README.md

 ### Dataset Usage

 The dataset has the following configuration parameters:
-- selected_classes: `list[string]`, list of the classes needed to generate the MetaShift dataset.
+- selected_classes: `list[string]`, optional, list of the classes to generate the MetaShift dataset for.
+If `None`, the list is equal to `['cat', 'dog', 'bus', 'truck', 'elephant', 'horse']`.
 - attributes_dataset: `bool`, default=False, to generate the MetaShift-Attributes dataset, set as True.
 Refer [MetaShift-Attributes Dataset](https://github.com/Weixin-Liang/MetaShift#bonus-generate-the-metashift-attributes-dataset-subsets-defined-by-subject-attributes) for more information.
 - attributes: `list[string]`, list of attributes classes needed to generate the Attributes dataset.
 You can find the full attribute ontology in the above link.
 - with_image_metadata: `bool`, default `False`, whether to include image metadata.
 If set to `True`, this will give additional metadata about each image.
 See [Scene Graph](https://cs.stanford.edu/people/dorarad/gqa/download.html) for more information.